lucas7maciel/Image-Editor/README.md

 # Image-Editor
-To start with the study with GUI's, I decided to program a simple image editor, so I used Tkinter (Python).
+In order start my GUI studies, I decided to program a simple image editor, so I used Tkinter (Python).

 With it you can:
 - Upload images